-- In relation to Resolution No. 3, the detailed information on Mr Ang Guan Hwa is set out in the section entitled "Board of Directors" and in the Corporate Governance Report section of the Company's 2018 Annual Report.
-Mr Ang Guan Hwa is son of Mr Ang Kah Hong and nephew of Mr Ang Kha King. - In relation to Resolution No. 4, the detailed information on Mrs Carrie Cheong is set out in the section entitled "Board of Directors" and in the Corporate Governance Report section of the Company's 2018 Annual Report.
-There are no relationships (including immediate family relationships) between Mrs Carrie Cheong and the other directors of the Company.
+In relation to Resolution No. 4, the detailed information on Mr Wong King Kheng is set out in the section entitled "Board of Directors" and in the Corporate Governance Report section of the Company's 2019 Annual Report.
+There are no relationships (including immediate family relationships) between Mr Wong King Kheng and the other directors of the Company.